 We use papadoms, rather than the more traditional papdi, to top the dish.
-Given that papdi are small crisp fried puris, which are made from wheat flour and not suitable for gluten-intolerant people, the substitution of papadoms does work well in our case.
+Papdi are small crisp fried puris, which are made from wheat flour and are not suitable for gluten-intolerant people.
+The substitution of papadoms works well in this case.
 Papdi can be obtained from good Indian grocers.

 Serve warm, but not too hot